vsaavark/Financial-Risk-Analysis/README.md

 ABC company plans to buy shares in Apple and the S&P 500 index with a target of optimizing profit within two years.
 The company seeks to understand how these investments have performed over the past three years and assess the associated risks.

 # Tools and Libraries Used
-pandas: For data manipulation
+pandas: For data manipulation,
-yfinance: For fetching historical stock prices
+yfinance: For fetching historical stock prices,
-matplotlib: For data visualization
+matplotlib: For data visualization,
-numpy: For mathematical operations
+numpy: For mathematical operations,
-pyfolio: For performance analysis
+pyfolio: For performance analysis,

 Installation
 To install the necessary libraries, you can use pip: